Best trades for UFC Fight Night, Emmett vs. Vallejos: Use Kalshi promo code CBSSPORTS to get $10 cash bonus

 Saturday night's UFC Fight Night main card is headlined by Josh Emmett facing Kevin Vallejos in a matchup of ranked featherweights.
 Emmett (19-6-0) is the 11th-ranked fighter in the division but faces a challenge in Vallejos (17-1-0), who is ranked 14th and on the rise.
 The 41-year-old Emmett gives up 17 years to Vallejos and has lost four of his past five fights.
 That's why Vallejos is trading at $0.81 per share at Kalshi.

-Oumar Sy also is a heavy favorite in his light heavyweight bout Friday against Ion Cutelaba, with most platforms giving him about a 70% chance to win.
-Kalshi is offering the French fighter for 71 cents.
+Oumar Sy faces Ion Cutelaba, with Kalshi offering Sy at $0.75.
 The 30-year-old Sy is 12-1 in his career while Cutelaba, 32, has lost five of his last eight fights.
 Two of those were by submission, so Cutelaba could be in some trouble against Sy, a well-rounded fighter who has four wins by submission and five by KO.
 Trade on your favorite UFC fighters at Kalshi using the promo code CBSSPORTS here: